Strait of Hormuz: 2011–2012

 On 3 January 2012, Iran threatened to take action if the U.S. Navy moved an aircraft carrier back into the Persian Gulf.
-Iranian Army chief Ataollah Salehi said the US had moved a carrier out of the Persian Gulf because of Iran's naval exercises, and Iran would take action if the ship returned.
-"Iran will not repeat its warning...the enemy's carrier has been moved to the Gulf of Oman because of our drill.
+Iranian Army chief Ataollah Salehi said the U.S. had moved a carrier out of the Persian Gulf because of Iran's naval exercises, and Iran would take action if the ship returned.
+"Iran will not repeat its warning ... the enemy's carrier has been moved to the Gulf of Oman because of our drill.
 I recommend and emphasize to the American carrier not to return to the Persian Gulf", he said.

 U.S. Navy spokesman Commander Bill Speaks responded that deployment of U.S. military assets would continue as has been the custom stating: "The U.S. Navy operates under international maritime conventions to maintain a constant state of high vigilance in order to ensure the continued, safe flow of maritime traffic in waterways critical to global commerce."
 While earlier statements from Iran had little effect on oil markets, coupled with new sanctions, later comments drove crude futures higher, up over 4%.
 Pressure on prices reflected a combination of uncertainty driven further by China's response – reducing oil January 2012 purchases from Iran by 50% compared to 2011.

 By January 2012, U.S.-led sanctions began to show economic effects, as the Iranian currency lost 12% of its value.
-Further pressure on Iranian currency was added by French Foreign Minister Alain Juppé who was quoted as calling for more "strict sanctions" and urged EU countries to follow the US in freezing Iranian central bank assets and imposing an embargo on oil exports.
+Further pressure on Iranian currency was added by France's Foreign Minister Alain Juppé who was quoted as calling for more "strict sanctions" and urged EU countries to follow the U.S. in freezing Iranian central bank assets and imposing an embargo on oil exports.

-On 9 January 2012, Iranian Defense Minister Ahmad Vahidi denied that Iran had ever claimed it would close the Strait, saying that "Iran is the most important provider of security in the Strait... if one threatens the security of the Persian Gulf, then all are threatened."
-Iran's Foreign Ministry confirmed on 16 January it had received a letter from the US.
-Authorities were considering whether to reply, although the contents of the letter were not divulged.
-The US had previously announced its intention to warn Iran that closing the Strait is a "red line" that would provoke an American response.
-Gen. Martin E. Dempsey, chairman of the Joint Chiefs of Staff, said the US would "take action and re-open the Strait", which could be accomplished only by military means, including minesweepers, warship escorts and potentially airstrikes.
-Defense Secretary Leon E. Panetta told troops that the US would not tolerate Iran closing the Strait.
-Nevertheless, Iran continued to discuss the impact of shutting the Strait on oil markets, saying any disruption of supply would cause a shock "no country" could manage.
+On 9 January 2012, Iran's Defense Minister Ahmad Vahidi denied that Iran had ever claimed it would close the strait, saying that "Iran is the most important provider of security in the Strait ... if one threatens the security of the Persian Gulf, then all are threatened."
+Iran's Foreign Ministry confirmed on 16 January it had received a letter from the U.S.; authorities were considering whether to reply, although the contents of the letter were not divulged.
+The U.S. had previously announced its intention to warn Iran that closing the strait is a "red line" that would provoke an American response.

+General Martin Dempsey, the chairman of the Joint Chiefs of Staff, said the U.S. would "take action and re-open the Strait", which could be accomplished only by military means, including minesweepers, warship escorts and potentially airstrikes.
+U.S. defense secretary Leon Panetta told troops that the U.S. would not tolerate Iran closing the strait.
+Nevertheless, Iran continued to discuss the impact of shutting the strait on oil markets, saying any disruption of supply would cause a shock "no country" could manage.